 We have an important role in society and take responsibility for acting in a fair and transparent manner towards all external stakeholders.
 Relationships between Holcim and tax authorities in all countries we operate should be transparent and based on mutual trust.
 We support efforts to increase public trust in tax systems.

-WE ARE COMMITTED:
+We are committed:

-To be open and transparent with the tax authorities about tax matters and provide the relevant, reasonably requested information within a reasonable timeframe.

-If questions or assessments from tax authorities appear not to be legitimate or are based on misunderstandings of the facts or the law, we will work with tax authorities, where possible, to identify the issues and explore options to resolve misunderstandings.

-Where relevant, reasonably requested information is not available, to timely inform the tax authorities and explore mutually acceptable alternatives.

-To work collaboratively with tax authorities to achieve early agreement on disputed issues and certainty on a real-time basis, wherever possible.

-To explain to the public and any relevant stakeholders Holcim's approach to tax, economic contribution and taxes paid via appropriate disclosures.
+- → To be open and transparent with the tax authorities about tax matters and provide the relevant, reasonably requested information within a reasonable timeframe. - → If questions or assessments from tax authorities appear not to be legitimate or are based on misunderstandings of the facts or the law, we will work with tax authorities, where possible, to identify the issues and explore options to resolve misunderstandings. - → Where relevant, reasonably requested information is not available, to timely inform the tax authorities and explore mutually acceptable alternatives. - → To work collaboratively with tax authorities to achieve early agreement on disputed issues and certainty on a real-time basis, wherever possible. - → To explain to the public and any relevant stakeholders Holcim's approach to tax, economic contribution and taxes paid via appropriate disclosures.

-ELEMENT 4TAX RISKS MANAGEMENT
+TAX RISKS MANAGEMENT

 We put relevant processes and controls in place to limit financial risks.
 On a quarterly basis, Group Tax reports tax risks to the CFO, Legal Counsel and Audit Committee of the Board.

-WE FOCUS ON THE FOLLOWING RISK AREAS:
+We focus on the following risk areas:

-Operational risk - The underlying risks of applying the tax laws, regulations and decisions to business operations.

-Compliance risk - Risk of not being compliant with systems, processes and procedures.

-Financial accounting risk - Risks associated with the financial reporting of tax figures (including the risk of not having documented and tested internal controls over financial reporting).

-Transactional risk - Risks and exposures associated with the tax implications of specific transactions undertaken.

-Reputational risk - Risks associated with the wider impact that may arise from Holcim's tax profile.

-People risk - Risks associated with ensuring Holcim employees have the right technical skills to handle tax matters in all countries where we operate.
+- → Operational risk The underlying risks of applying the tax laws, regulations and decisions to business operations. - → Compliance risk Risk of not being compliant with systems, processes and procedures. - → Financial accounting risk Risks associated with the financial reporting of tax figures (including the risk of not having documented and tested internal controls over financial reporting). - → Transactional risk Risks and exposures associated with the tax implications of specific transactions undertaken. - → Reputational risk Risks associated with the wider impact that may arise from Holcim's tax profile. - → People risk Risks associated with ensuring Holcim employees have the right technical skills to handle tax matters in all countries where we operate.
 This includes identifying skill gaps and succession planning.

-We recognize stakeholders' expectation of transparency on tax matters, including those defined by the Global Reporting Initiative (GRI) and the World Economic Forum (WEF) report, Measuring Stakeholder Capitalism.
-Our continued enhancements of our tax transparency reporting are fully aligned with the intentions of these initiatives.

-Holcim intends to fully comply with the EU Public Country-by-Country Reporting (CbCR) Directive as a piece of landmark legislation aimed at enhancing transparency in taxation and will be fully aligned with the requirements in 2024.
-Our industry-leading disclosures on tax transparency demonstrates our commitment to transparency, ethical business conduct and corporate responsibility.

-ELEMENT 5 TAX ADVOCACY
+TAX ADVOCACY

 We advocate for fair, effective, coherent and stable tax systems to reduce uncertainty for governments and companies.
+Our advocacy is not only focused on the taxes we pay but means: